google/briolette/docs/design/concepts.md

 arrange online passive intermediary-based, or escrow, settlement where an additional party is not needed (e.g., for a secondhand purchase, not a real estate transaction).
 The operator may add an escrow tag.
-The sender would send a token with a split value tag and and escrow tag.
-The split value would leave the sender holding the remaining valued token which is unconstrained and the receiving holding a full value token with an escrow tag.
+The sender would send a token with a split value tag and escrow tag.
+The split value would leave the sender holding the remaining valued token which is unconstrained and the receiver holding a full value token with an escrow tag.
 In this arrangement no other wallets will accept transference of the escrow "deposit" token except the original sender or the operator's swap service.
 The escrow tag will set an expiration time on the arrangement.